-Pat the chicken breasts dry and cut into 1" pieces.
+Pat the chicken breasts dry and cut into 1" cubes.

-Combine flour, curry powder, and salt in a large airtight container.
-Put the lid on and shake to combine.
-Add the cubed chicken pieces, seal tightly, and shake to coat the chicken pieces in flour.
+Combine chicken pieces, flour, curry powder, and salt in a large airtight container.
+Put the lid on and shake to coat the chicken pieces in flour.

 Cook the chicken, stirring and turning them until just barely cooked through.
 They’ll be golden brown on the outside and some of the light breading will start sticking to the bottom of the pan.
 This can take 5-7 minutes.
 Remove the cooked chicken to a plate and set aside.
 They’ll continue cooking as they rest.

-Add an additional tablespoon of oil to the skillet over medium heat.
+Without cleaning out the skillet, add an additional tablespoon of oil over medium heat.
 Cook onions and peppers in oil 3-5 minutes until slightly soft.
-Add curry powder to the onions and peppers and cook an additional 60 seconds, stirring frequently.
+Add curry powder and cook an additional 60 seconds, stirring frequently.

-Add the chicken back to the sauce and let simmer an additional 10 minutes stirring occasionally.
+Add the chicken back to the sauce, reduce heat to low, and simmer an additional 10 minutes.

 Serve over rice, couscous, or any grain of your choosing.
 Garnish with fresh cilantro if you like it.